Smookydope/check_pi-hole/README.md

 <br>

-You can find your Pi-Hole Token (Api key) in /etc/pihole/setupVars.conf.
+You can find your Pi-Hole Token (Api key) under /etc/pihole/setupVars.conf.
 It is labeled as WEBPASSWORD.
 <br>
 <br>